-It is usual behaviour for the password change pages to ask for the current password as a matter of security.
+It is usual behavior for the password change pages to ask for the current password as a matter of security.
 But if your site does not have such a structure, Netsparker may change the password of the current user.
-The result of this is that Netsparker is unable to login again.
+The result of this is that Netsparker is unable to log in again.
 If your site has such pages, it is useful to exclude relevant URLs before initiating the scan.

 How Does Logout Detection Work?

 Netsparker uses two methods to determine whether a logout has occurred:

 - Keyword Based Logout Detection